Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 1. before the image data is streamed using the JPIP server, it has to be aggregated into JPX files;
 1. the JHelioviewer client has to decode the codestreams and interpret the associated information.

 For the 1st stage, `fits2img` can replace the IDL Kakadu implementation.
-This C program directly outputs conforming JP2 files with PLT markers, XML boxes and it has the capability of embedding colormaps.
+It outputs conforming JP2 files with PLT markers, XML boxes and it has the capability of embedding colormaps.

 The Kakadu's `kdu_transcode` program is used in the 2nd stage for transcoding the IDL produced JP2 files without PLT markers and precincts.
 This is an old version, modified to output JP2 files, since the vanilla version of `kdu_transcode` is just a demo application for the Kakadu core system and is not able to produce JP2 files. `hv_jp2_transcode` can wrap the transcoding process and allows to use an unmodified `kdu_transcode`.
 It is not yet possible to replace the core functionality of `kdu_transcode`.